osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

-To edit a favorite point, you need to [tap](../map/map-context-menu.md#select-an-object-short-tap) it on the map or access via [My Favorites](#manage-favorites) and select the **Edit favorite** button from the [*Map Context menu*](../map/map-context-menu.md#add--edit-favorite).
+To edit a favorite point, [tap](../map/map-context-menu.md#select-an-object-short-tap) it on the map or access it via [My Favorites](#manage-favorites), then select the **Edit favorite** button from the [*Map Context menu*](../map/map-context-menu.md#add--edit-favorite).

-- You can edit all fields that where specified during **create** a favorite point such as name, icon, group and etc.
+- You can edit all fields that were specified when **creating** the favorite point, such as name, icon, group, and more.
-- In this editor there is a button **Delete** this point from your list of Favorites.
-For *Android*, it is duplicated in the upper right corner of the screen.
+- In this editor, there is a **Delete** button to remove the point from your list of Favorites.
+On *Android*, this option is also available in the upper right corner of the screen.
-- In order to have always same Favorite like *My parked car*, during creation of a favorite point with new location you can hit **Replace** and it will assign new location.
+- If you want to update the location of a specific Favorite, like *My parked car*, use the **Replace** option when creating a favorite point with a new location to assign it to the existing Favorite.

 ### Special Favorites (Personal)